-- d) No funds raised on short term basis have been used during the year for long term purposes by the Company. - e) The Company does not have any subsidiary company hence, reporting clause 3(ix)(e) of the Order is not applicable. - f) The Company does not have any subsidiaries, joint ventures and associates and hence, reporting under clause 3(ix)(f) of the Order is not applicable. - x) a) The Company has not raised money by initial public offer or further public offer (including debt instruments) during the year and hence, reporting under clause 3(x)(a) of the Order is not applicable. - b) During the year, the Company has not preferential allotment or private placements of shares or convertible debentures (fully or optionally) and hence, reporting under clause 3(x)(b) of the Order is not applicable. - xi) a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) No report under sub section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules,2014 with the Central Government, during the year upto the date of this report. - c) No whistleblower complaints have been received by the company during the year and upto the date of this report. - xii) According to the information and explanations and explanations given to us Company in not a Nidhi Company and hence, reporting under clause 3(xii) of the Order is not applicable. - xiii) According to the information and explanations given to us, the Company is in compliance with the Section 177 and 188 of Act of the Companies Act,2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the Financial Statements as required by the applicable accounting standards. - xiv) According to the information and explanations given to us and as per the provision of Companies Act 2013, internal audit is not applicable to the Company and hence, reporting under clause 3(xiv) of the Order is not applicable. - According to the information and explanations given to us during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable. - xvi) a) According to information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act,1934 and hence, reporting under clause 3(xvi)(a) of the Order is not applicable. - b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and hence, reporting under clause 3(xvi)(b) of the Order is not applicable. - xvii) The Company has incurred cash losses of Rs.
-5.90 lakh during the financial year covered by the audit and cash losses of Rs.0.05 lakh in immediately preceding financial year.
+- f) The Company does not have any subsidiaries, joint ventures and associates and hence, reporting under clause 3(ix)(f) of the Order is not applicable. - x) a) The Company has not raised money by initial public offer or further public offer (including debt instruments) during the year and hence, reporting under clause 3(x)(a) of the Order is not applicable. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence, reporting under clause 3(x)(b) of the Order is not applicable. - xi) a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) No report under sub section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year upto the date of this report. - c) No whistleblower complaints have been received by the company during the year and upto the date of this report. - xii) According to the information and explanations given to us the Company is not a Nidhi Company and hence, reporting under clause 3(xii) of the Order is not applicable. - xiii) According to the information and explanations given to us, the Company is in compliance with the Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the Financial Statements as required by the applicable accounting standards. - xiv) According to the information and explanations given to us and as per the provision of Companies Act 2013, internal audit is not applicable to the Company and hence, clause 3(xiv) of the Order is not applicable. - xv) According to the information and explanations given to us during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - xvi) a) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 and hence, reporting under clause 3(xvi)(a) of the Order is not applicable. - b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and hence, reporting under clause 3(xvi)(b) of the Order is not applicable. - xvii) The Company has incurred cash loss during the financial year covered by our audit of Rs.8.01 lacs, and the Company had incurred cash losses of Rs.
+5.90 lacs in immediately preceding financial year.